Tonsillitis

 Tonsillitis is usually caused by a virus, such as a cold, but it can also be due to a bacterial infection such as strep throat.

-Complications with tonsillitis (quinsy)
+Complications of tonsillitis (quinsy)

-Complications with tonsillitis are very rare.
+Complications of tonsillitis are very rare.

 Immediate action required: Call 999 or go to A&E if: